 However, the court system in California usually requires drivers to keep their BAC under 0.08%.
 There are a few exceptions to this rule.
 You could even face charges for driving under the influence (DUI) if your BAC is below the limit.
 Find out more about BAC levels and DUI charges here.

 California’s Legal Limit for DUI Cases

 The state of California requires most drivers to maintain a BAC under 0.08% if they are going to operate a motor vehicle.
 Drivers with a BAC at or above 0.08% may face DUI charges because they are considered dangerous to others.
 Some drivers must maintain a lower BAC.
 For example:

-- Commercial drivers must maintain a BAC under 0.04%.
+- Commercial drivers must keep a BAC under 0.04%

 For a free legal consultation, call (310) 928-9347